 7. Stock Up on Batteries

 You will be surprised how quickly the batteries drain when shooting in cold weather.
 So, take extra ones with you.
 To prolong battery life, keep them warm.
-In between shooting, you can remove the battery from the camera, put it closer to your body - in your bosom, in your trouser pocket, or in a mitten.
-But you shouldn't hide the whole camera in your bosom.
+Between shooting, you can remove the battery from the camera and put it closer to your body – in your bosom, in your trouser pocket, or a mitten.
+But you shouldn’t hide the whole camera in your bosom.
 As we already know, temperature changes in the chamber itself are harmful due to the formation of condensation.

 8. Change Lenses Carefully

-If it becomes necessary to change the optics, make sure that no snow, moisture, or breathing steam gets inside the device.
-To prevent snow from getting into the device, hold it with the bayonet down, and stand with your back to the wind.
+If it becomes necessary to change the optics, ensure that no snow, moisture, or breathing steam gets inside the device.
+Hold it with the bayonet down to prevent snow from getting into the camera, and stand with your back to the wind.

 9. Take Care of Your Tripod

-Upon returning to the warmth, wipe the legs of the tripod and its head dry from water and snow.
+Upon returning to the warmth, wipe the tripod’s legs and its head dry from water and snow.
 Otherwise, this water will freeze the next time it goes out into the cold.
-The icy leg of the tripod will not open, it will jam.
+The icy leg of the tripod will not open; it will jam.
 Thus, I once walked in the mountains with a tripod that could not be extended.

-Also, in frosty conditions, carbon tripods are at risk.
-Carbon is a material that becomes more fragile in the cold.
-Therefore, breaking the leg of a carbon tripod in the cold seems quite real.
+Also, in frosty conditions, carbon fiber tripods are at risk.
+Carbon fiber is a material that becomes more fragile in the cold.
+Therefore, breaking the leg of a carbon tripod in the cold seems quite natural.

 You may also like to read: 5 Natural Enemies of Camera: How to Protect from Them.